bruno-f7s/portfolio/disaster-response/README.md

 ---
 ## 1. Project Introduction
 This project was developed as part of the [Udacity's Data Scientist Nanodegree program]( https://www.udacity.com/course/data-scientist-nanodegree--nd025) and consists of a machine learning multi-label classification problem.
-The objective was to train a model that can predict the labels for text messages and deploy it in a simple web app so that other users are able to interact with the model.
+The objective was to train a model that can predict the labels for text messages and deploy it onto a simple web app so other users can interact with the model.

-For understanding of the context of the problem, let us assume that a certain natural disaster occurs in a certain region and that people affected in that region start to post messages online in a specific social media platform.
-These messages could then be classified live using the model, which could more quickly be intercepted by a specific helper organization with the aim of knowing which kind of help would be need or which kind of disaster had happened.
+For better understanding of the context of the problem here is an example: let us assume that a certain natural disaster occurs in a certain region and that people affected in that region start to post messages online in a specific social media platform.
+These messages could then be classified live using the model, which could more quickly be intercepted by a specific helper organization to indentify which kind of help would be needed or what kind of disaster had happened.
 Possible classification categories can be _food_, _water_, _earthquake_, etc.

 The goal of the project was not to create the best possible model but instead develop and apply the needed skills to create a data preparation pipeline, a machine learning pipeline as well as a web interface.